Dungeness crab: Sustainability

 The effect of the fishery on other species is variable.
 The effects on benthic species and bycatch are relatively unknown, although the effects are assumed to be negligible for both.
 In Alaska and Canada there is no known effect on any other species.
 In Washington, Oregon, and California, humpback whales are known to be highly affected with a high of 19 humpbacks entangled in crabbing line in 2016.
 In California, leatherback turtles, orcas, and blue whales have also been known to be impacted.
 In recent years entanglements of all species have increased; this is attributed to increased reporting and changes in these species' migration due to changes in prey abundance as a result of climate change.
-It is important to note that entanglements are lower than they could be due to the timing of the crabbing season: the first six weeks of the crabbing season (when most fishing occurs) happens before the migration of many species.
+Entanglements are lower than they could be due to the timing of the crabbing season: the first six weeks of the crabbing season (when most fishing occurs) happens before the migration of many species.
 The high seen in 2016 was likely due to a late opening of the season because of toxic algal blooms.

 Ghost fishing from lost equipment is a problem in the industry, the scale of which is generally unknown.
 It is estimated that 10-20% of gear is lost each year with 7.5-32.5% of that ghost fishing.
 Ghost fishing can entangle marine mammals, cause crab death, and harm the ecosystem.
 Additionally, lost gear may ghost fish in places far from their original spots due to currents and tides; buoys from lost pots in Oregon were recovered four years later in the Hawaiian islands.